bnomei/kirby3-recently-modified/README.md

 ];
 ```

-> TIP: You could use the `query` property, `info` and `limit` setting to show any list of pages you want.
-Just like simplified version of the pagetable plugin.
+> TIP: You could use the `query` property, `info` and `limit` settings to show any list of pages you want, just like a simplified version of the page table plugin.

 ## Known Limitations